pkolbus/compiler-warnings/clang/README.md

-# Clang warning flags
+# Clang diagnostic flags

-Clang includes `-Weverything` flag, that is not shown in these lists, that enables all warnings.
+Clang has both warnings (flags starting with `-W`) and remarks (flags starting with `-R`); both are in these lists for completeness.
+Clang also has `-Weverything` and `-Reverything` flags (not shown in these lists), to enable all warnings or all remarks respectively.
 Clang documentation also provides a [reference](https://clang.llvm.org/docs/DiagnosticsReference.html).